FantasticFiasco/axis-configuration-js/README.md

 class UserAccounts {
     /**
      * Adds a new user.
+     * @param user The user to add.
+Please note that the password must be specified.
      * @throws {UserAlreadyExistsError} User already exists.
      * @throws {UnauthorizedError} User is not authorized to perform operation.
      * @throws {RequestError} Request failed.